-Administration of the Instant Nutri-Start should be synchronized with swallowing.
+Administration of the formula should be synchronized with swallowing.
 Birds swallow with an unusual rhythmic bobbing of the head up and down.
-While the bird is swallowing, the Instant Nutri-Start is delivered quickly.
+While the bird is swallowing, the formula is delivered quickly.
 With practice, a "feet" for the procedure develops, and, done efficiently, the filling of the crop can be accomplished in a surprisingly short time.

 The volume of food given is of critical importance. overfilling of the crop could lead to backflow up the oesophagus, into the throat, and down the windpipe, which could cause death.
 Under-filling the crop might result in starvation.

 As t he food material is being delivered, the crop will begin to fill and bulge in the region of the lower neck.
 Careful observation and experience are necessary in order to determine when the crop is adequately filled.

 Frequently, the bird will stop gaping when the crop is filled; however, some birds, will continue to gape even when filled.
 Watch closely when filling for any evidence of food material backing up into the mouth.
 If this occurs, immediately stop until the mouth is cleared.